Cultural depictions of Gilles de Rais: Literature

+Succubi and astral projections surrounding Gilles de Rais in Roland Brévannes' literary series Les Messes noires ("Black Masses"), which exploited the Belle Époque's fascination for the occult and Satanism.

 During the 15th century, Gilles de Rais appears in the mystery play entitled Mystère du siège d'Orléans (c.
 1450–1500) as a captain devoted to Joan of Arc's cause.
 In "Le Temple de Boccace" (c.
 1465), a poem written mainly in prose, Flemish historiographer Georges Chastellain evokes the hanged corpse of a "sad and unfortunate knight", delivered to the flames and surrounded by a ghostly cloud of vindictive children.
 Gilles de Rais then underwent a long eclipse in cultural representations.

 Medieval chronicles do not generally dwell on his existence, nor do regional historians of the modern era.
 During the Ancien Régime, classicism did not focus on this type of character, while peddler literature, despite its fondness for edifying true crime stories, does not broach the subject of the hanged marshal.
 In the Age of Enlightenment, Voltaire mentioned Gilles de Rais briefly, presenting him as a victim of superstition and religious fanaticism.
 Later, the Marquis de Sade referenced Gilles de Rais succinctly as an example of a "master libertine" and "instrument of the laws of nature" in Philosophy in the Bedroom and Juliette.

 The case of Gilles de Rais began to be discussed more frequently in the 19th century.
 Folk tales recorded his transfiguration into Bluebeard.
 What's more, Romantic literature provided then a fitting backdrop for the evocation of Gilles de Rais' criminal life, in the literary continuity of the nefarious brigand lords depicted in Gothic fiction.
 Simultaneously, anti-nobility polemics (inherent to the French political landscape in this time) gave rise to tales with historical pretensions, populated by feudal lords who abuse their seigneurial rights by committing pillage, kidnapping and raping unfortunate victims locked in dreadful dungeons.
 All this horror imagery foreshadowed fictions centered on Gilles de Rais as an "evil lord".